Verdoso/Verdoso.github.io/content/post/spring-boot-json-api-versioning.md

 Again, the code demonstrating all the techniques is at the Versioning Demo project @ GitHub [https://github.com/Verdoso/VersioningDemo](https://github.com/Verdoso/VersioningDemo "https://github.com/Verdoso/VersioningDemo"), but there you will also find a test class that shows how to create a parameterized test with MockMVC.

 Happy coding!

+PS: Kudos @[gist-it.appspot.com](https://gist-it.appspot.com/) for creating the service to embed files directly from GitHub as "gists".
+Much appreciated!